-Adapting recipes that call for eggs into a vegan or egg-free version is easier than you think using a Flax Egg.
-All you need is flaxseed meal and filtered water and you’re in business!
+Adapting a recipe that call for eggs into a vegan or egg-free version is easier than you think.
+All you need is flaxseed meal and filtered water and voila…you’ve got yourself a flax egg!

 How to Make a Flax Egg

 Flax Seed Meal is simply ground flax seeds.
-You can purchase it at the store already ground, or grind it yourself. if you have whole flax seeds at home, simply add them to a dry blender OR to a spice grinder and blend to create a fine meal.
+You can purchase whole flaxseeds in most grocery stores now, and they come whole or ground.
+If you have whole flax seeds at home, simply add them to a dry blender or to a spice grinder and blend to create a fine meal.
 Once ground, store in an airtight container in the fridge or freezer.
 Flax seed meal will go rancid relatively quickly if stored at room temperature.

 How to make a Flax Egg

 - 1 heaping Tablespoon Flaxseed Meal*

 Combine the two and let the mixture sit for about 5 minutes.
 This allows the mixture to gel, creating a texture similar to a beaten egg.
 Repeat for each additional egg.

 Obviously this won't work for every recipe, but for most it's a great substitution.
 Experiment for yourself, and I hope that you are pleasantly surprised!

 *If you only have whole flaxseeds, simply ground in a dry blender or spice grinder to create a meal.